Dolphin (musician): Biography

 Dolphin's musical career started in 1992 when he joined the infamous Russian boy's band of the 90's – "Malchyshnik" ("Stag Do").
 It was at that moment that he realized it was time to stop selling "matreshkas" and breakdancing at Arbat street and actually try to achieve something in the music business.
 Quickly, he became the obvious leader and author of practically all lyrics.

 Dolphin's appearance in "Malchyshnik" immediately changed the band's image and turned the boy's band creation into a brand new project, whose main idea was to shock the public.
-Everything about "Malchyshnik" – their lyrics, behavior at concerts, the image of the guys – all was about epatage.
+Everything about "Malchyshnik" – their lyrics, behavior at concerts, the image of the guys – all was about épatage.
 The band's biggest hit single was Dolphin's song "Sex Non Stop" (the very name of the song was absolutely unacceptable to the post-Soviet pop music of that time).

 In 1993, still being in "Malchyshnik", Dolphin started recording his solo tracks, feeling a need for creating something different.
 Since 1996, when "Malchyshnik" split up, Dolphin continued to produce album after album, striking his fans and music critics with shrill and frank lyrics and powerful sound.
 During his musical career Dolphin released 13 albums.

 He became a cult person and an idol of a whole generation, but at the same time he stands aside from Russia's rock and pop so-called "elite".
 He was never estimated as any musical type with the generally used term.
 Though, conditionally, he describes his style as: poetry reading, with an edge – to an electronic/rock beat.

 A unique and remarkable poet, Dolphin is respected by professional writers, and the National Russian Writers' Union acknowledges him as one of the most outstanding modern poets.
 The sincerity of his creativity never leaves anyone indifferent.
 In the year 2000 Dolphin was awarded one of the most prestigious Russian awards – "Triumph" – for his contribution to the national music culture.

 In 2002 he signed his contract with Universal Music Russia.
 His album "Zvezda" ("The Star") has been released 21 March 2004.One of the album's tracks, "Glaza" ("Eyes") was written and produced by Dolphin together with Stella Katsoudos, a well known after her collaborations with Peter Gabriel, Trent Reznor, and Ministry.

 The singles from the album, "Vesna" ("Spring") and "Romance" ("Love song") were at the top of Russian radio charts for over 20 weeks and brought Dolphin to a new stage of popularity throughout the country.

 His latest album, "Kraj" ("Edge") was released in 2019.